baidu/dperf/docs/design.md

-# Dperf Design
+# dperf Design

 ## Background
-Dperf is designed to test the performance of the L4 load balancer(L4LB).
+dperf is designed to test the performance of the L4 load balancer(L4LB).
 It can generate a lot of pressure with only one ordinary physical server installed with some appropriate network interfaces to meet my daily research and development needs, and can easily display the performance of our network products in the customer's environment.

 L4LB has high performance.
 Most L4LBs are based on packet forwarding and typically have a session table inside that tracks the state of the connections, but does not analyze application-layer data.
 So a L4LB has millions of new connections, billions concurrent connections, and hundreds of gigabits of throughput.